The very first step in creating any project that uses multiple JS dependencies that are managed by node package manager (npm) is to create a

 .gitignore file lists all of the files that are local to a project that Git should not push to GitHub.
 A

 .gitignore always goes in the top level of the project directory, which is also called the project's 'root'.
 The root of a project is the folder that is the parent for all the project files and subfolders.

 .gitignore file to work correctly, it must be committed to GitHub before we commit (by accident) any code we don't want to push to GitHub.

-Let's add a few files to our
+.gitignore now and add a few files to it.

 Let's go ahead and make a commit.
 Set up the repository on your own if you haven't ready.
 Now we'll make our commit:

 $ git add .gitignore $ git commit -m "add .gitignore file to project" $ git push origin main